NOC-OI/python-novice-esces/_episodes/07-cond.md

 month0 = numpy.mean(reshaped_data, axis=0)[0]

 if month0 < 3:
-    print('Can take passengers this month') elif month0 < 4:
+    print("Can take passengers this month") elif month0 < 4:
-    print('Can take survey vehicles (but not passengers)')
+    print("Can take survey vehicles (but not passengers)")
 else:
-    print('Can't take any boats out to sea')
+    print("Can't take any boats out to sea")
 ~~~
 {: .language-python}